jvalue/jayvee/rfc/0011-value-transformer/README.md

 ## Summary

-This RFC introduces the concept of Value Transformers that allow reading values, writing values, and transforming values.
+This RFC introduces the concept of Value Transform functions that allow reading values, writing values, and transforming values.

 **Note:** This RFC focuses enhancing the current state but has an elaborate "Possible Enhancements" section that showcases how this concept can be extended in the future.